Salomon Speedcross 5 Gore-Tex Trail Running Shoes - Women's

-Take wing with these lightweight racing-flat trail runners.
+Take flight with these lightweight racing-flat trail runners.
 Built for speed, they feature a GORE-TEX® weatherproof and breathable membrane upper and anti-debris mesh to keep out grit and stones.
 Sensifit construction wraps the foot for a close fit and seriously lugged outsoles grip loose or mucky surfaces so you can tear through technical soft ground.

 - Uppers are welded textile with anti-debris mesh for seamless comfort.

 - GORE-TEX membrane keeps water out while allowing exceptional breathability.